 Another study published in the Journal of Strength and Conditioning Research in 2002 showed a 10-week resistance training program three times per week improved flexibility in older women, as confirmed by the sit-and-reach flexibility test.
 The women did no stretching prior to resistance training.
 A second group that did no training at all showed no improvements in the sit-and-reach test.
 In this study, resistance training alone improved flexibility.

-The key to maintaining or even improving flexibility through resistance training is to use full range of motion for each exercise.
+The key to maintaining or even improving flexibility through resistance training is to use a full range of motion for each exercise.
 When you squat, descent to at last parallel rather than doing a partial squat.
 How does resistance training enhance flexibility?
 One theory is it causes muscle fibers to produce new sarcomeres, which allows the muscle to lengthen more.
 Far from making you more inflexible, resistance training, performed properly, can actually make you MORE flexible.

 If you think about it, some resistance exercises do an excellent job of lengthening muscles and making them more flexible.
 Examples are overhead triceps press, dumbbell flies, and Romanian deadlifts.